 Peace, Conflict and Security research group

-The Peace, Conflict and Security (PSC) research group is an interdisciplinary forum for sharing research, knowledge and research practice focused on the intertwined fields of peace, security and conflict studies.
+The Peace, Conflict and Security (PCS) research group is an interdisciplinary forum for sharing research, knowledge, and informed-practice that focuses on the intertwined fields of peace, conflict, and security studies.

-The group supports the University's cross-Faculty Security and risk theme, and our work exploring the changing character of security contributes to knowledge of these issues and produces policy-relevant research to address them.
+Our work explores the changing character of security, contributes to knowledge of issues surrounding peace, conflict and security, and produces policy-relevant research to address them.

-We also organise events, offer opportunities for PhD students to present their research and engage with external partners through our work.
+We organise internal and external events, offer opportunities for our members to present their research, and engage with external partners through our work.

 Our research